mr-hemnt/Weather-Website/README.md

 ## Usage
 - Enter a city name in the search bar to get the current weather.
-- View detailed weather information including temperature, humidity, wind speed, and more.
+- View detailed weather information including temperature, sky conditions, wind speed, and more.

 ## Acknowledgements